These creamy mashed potatoes are ultra-fluffy, velvety and rich. They have so much richness and flavor – a perfect side dish for any meal.

 - Use lots of butter – I used 3/4 cup of butter (1 1/2 sticks).
 Soften the butter or add it directly to the hot potatoes, but don’t use melted butter.

 - Don’t overmix them – mixing or mashing the potatoes for too long will make them gluey.

 - Use a mixer to whip the potatoes – mashing them with potato masher would not result in the same smooth and creamy potatoes.

-How Many Mashed Potatoes Do You Need Per Person
+How Many Potatoes Do You Need Per Person

-You will need between 1/2 lb to 3/4 lb of potatoes per person, especially since most people tend to pile up on the mashed potatoes.
+You will need between 1/2 lb to 3/4 lb of potatoes per person, especially since most people tend to pile up on potatoes.
 When they are fluffy and creamy, they go fast.
-If you happen to have any mashed potatoes leftovers, you can always make this Easy Skillet Shepherd’s Pie or Potato Patties.
+If you happen to have any mashed potatoes leftovers, you can always check out some of my other potato recipes: Potato Patties and Easy Skillet Shepherd’s Pie.

 4 people – 3 pounds (6 large potatoes)